-As at 31 December 2017, the gearing ratio of the Group was approximately 41.3% (2016: approximately 41.3%).
-The slight increase was mainly attributable to two new bank borrowings drawn down netting off by the net proceeds from the Share Offer which enlarged the capital base of the Group and the contribution of funding from our JV partners during the year ended 31 December 2017.
+As at 31 December 2018, the gearing ratio of the Group was approximately 35.7% (2017: approximately 41.3%).
+The decrease was mainly attributable to the repayment of bank borrowings during the year ended 31 December 2018.
 The gearing ratio is calculated based on the total borrowings, which include bank borrowings, amount due to non-controlling interests and an associate, divided by the total equity of the Company at the end of the respective period.